uncbiag/easyreg/README.md

 **ANTsPy**

-We currently test on ANTsPy 0.1.4 version.
-Since AntsPy is not fully functioned, it will be replaced with custom Ants Package in the next release.
+We currently test using ANTsPy version 0.1.4.
+Since AntsPy is not fully functioned, it will be replaced with a custom Ants Package in the next release.
 The following command installs ANTsPy 0.1.4.

  ```